 Prior to the arrival of Hurricane Sandy, USGS technicians deployed non-transmitting storm tide sensors and wave height sensors and real-time rapid deployment streamgages (RDGs) along the Northeast coast.

-The data are available on the Hurricane Sandy Mapping Application.
-The mapper provides location information, site photos and data for storm tide and inland flooding.
+The data are available on the Hurricane Sandy Flood Event Viewer.
+The viewer provides location information, site photos and data for storm tide and inland flooding.
 Data will be made available as soon as possible following the storm.

 A database download is available for the USGS Strom Tide Gages and High-Water Marks.
 These data are provisional and could be updated as often as every two hours.
 If you choose to download this file instead of using the web services, please be aware that these data will be changed and finalized into a final report.
 Please check back for fresh data often.